pitchmuc/adobe-analytics-api-2.0/docs/getting_started.md

 On this page, a quick example on how to start with the wrapper.
 More details explanation are available in the [main file](./main.md) or one the [datanalyst.info website](https://www.datanalyst.info/category/python/adobe-analytics-api-2-0/)

+If you prefer to explore Adobe Analytics from a terminal without writing Python code, see the [CLI documentation](./cli.md).

 ## 1. Create an Adobe IO console account

 First you should create an Adobe IO account and connect to a Product Profile.